jonrau1/ElectricEye/README.md

 Feel free to open PRs and Issues where syntax, grammatic, and implementation errors are encountered in the code base.

+### ElectricEye is for sale

-**ElectricEye is for sale**: contact the maintainer for more imformation!
+Contact the maintainer for more information!

 ### Early Contributors